titinho11/Eeyes/README.md

 ﻿# README #

-Telechargez le zip "Eeyes env.zip" et decompressez le.
+Telechargez le zip "Eeyes env.rar" et decompressez le.

 #
 HOW TO USE THIS PACKAGE